Low-Calorie Chicken Alfredo

 Step 1

 Season the chicken breast with salt, black pepper, and garlic powder on both sides.
-Cook the chicken breast for 3 to 4 minutes on each side.
-Cut the chicken breast into bite-size pieces and set them aside.
+Cook the chicken breast for 3 to 4 minutes per side or until fully cooked.
+Cut into bite-sized pieces and set aside.

 Step 2